 “So frustrating is the hamster wheel that I live on..I feel like it’s constant lack of sleep, work work work work work, it’s like – never ending,” said one.

-That lack of free time could make women averse to having repeated long meetings with advisors.
-But advisors who can efficiently provide financial education along with advice may find that it strengthens their relationships with female clients.
+That lack of free time could make women averse to having repeated long meetings with professionals.
+But professionals who can efficiently provide financial education along with advice may find that it strengthens their relationships with female clients.
 In this vein, a smart digital presence could be key, especially for connecting with millennial and Generation X women.
 It could take the form of an enhanced online presence, regular emails on timely financial issues for women, or even webinars on key topics that clients could watch at their convenience.

-Women genuinely want to work with financial advisors.
+Women genuinely want to work with financial professionals.
 A 2015 Fidelity survey of women with workplace retirement accounts found that 92 percent of them wanted to learn more about financial planning, and 55 percent wanted to do so by meeting with a financial professional in person.10

-Advisors who can make that meeting a success will find they have tapped into a potentially vast, and lucrative, market.
+professionals who can make that meeting a success will find they have tapped into a potentially vast, and lucrative, market.

 More from MassMutual…